Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 #### Infinities.

 ###### Approaching Infinity
 ###### * If we move away from the idea of 'Inifinity' being an etheral aspect.
 And instead understand it as an attribute of something.
 We can begin to use infinitie, as a 'calculation complex'.
-The attributues created within 'Inifinities XLS' are functions of 'Negative and Positive' Power ratio's, which can then be assigned to Lambda based equations.
+The attributues created within 'Inifinities XLS' are functions of 'Negative and Positive' Integers.
+Which are determined through the Nucleotide constants, we can then assign the formulation to Lambda based equations.

 ###### Ratios
 ###### * Sequence =(SUM(A:C)) is derived upon the calculation. (((1.5578+0.102414319819447)*0.95)+1.5578).
 This is a un-fixed aspect which adjusts in accord with inflation/deflation matrices within a tangential(spatial) curve, and within the XLS serves as an example.